 The experiment data set was downloaded from Machine Learning Repository at University of California, Irvine (Cortez et al. 2009).
 The data sets contain two parts, red and white vinho verde wine samples, from the north of Portugal.
 The attribute of data set is based on physicochemical tests and only physicochemical (inputs) and sensory (the output) variables are available for research usage, for example, no data about grape types, wine brand, wine selling price were provided in the data source.
 The data set is suitable for classification and regression.
 Although the wine classes are order, they are not balanced.
 Whether the input variable are relevant has not been confirmed in the metadata.
 There are total 12 variables (Cortez et al. 2009) with 11 input variables and 1 output variable.
 The physicochemical tests based input variables include: fixed acidity, volatile acidity, citric acid, residual sugar, chlorides, free sulfur dioxide, total sulfur dioxide, density, pH, sulphates, alcohol and the sensory data based output variable is quality , which is a nominal score between 0 and 10.

-3 Methodology and Data Mining Models
+3 Materials and Methods

+Machine learning models in this study

+We have trained and validated several machine learning classifying models in this study, including Gaussian Naïve Bayesian, Linear Discriminant Analysis, Logistic Regression, Linear Support Vector Machine, Decision Tree, and Support Vector Regression.
+The models mentioned above are from the open source Python machine-learning package, Scikit-learn[F. Pedrogesa].
+In addition, we developed our in-house decision tree algorithm, which yields a relatively high accuracy compared with the well-optimized open source software.

+Hyperparameter optimization

+In order to obtain good generalization[J. Bergstra], hyperparamter optimization was used in this study.
+In contrast with the actual learning problems, which are often tries to optimize a loss function on the training set alone, hyperparamter optimization is often chosen to avoid the problem of overfitting.
+In this regard, we adopted accuracy on the validation dataset as our goal to guide the optimization.

+Ensemble method using a majority voting scheme

+The classification accuracy can be potentially improved by aggregating the predictions of multiple classifiers; this method is known as the ensemble method.
+The idea is to construct a set of base classifiers from training data and performs classification by taking a vote on the target value predicted by each base classifier[TBD].
+Since we have already built and optimized several classifiers at hand, a simple majority voting scheme was implemented based on these classifiers in hope to harness the power of ensemble methods.

 4 Results and Discussion